2021 EC MENz Summit

 EC-MENz National Summit 2025

-We are excited to announce that our 2025 National Summit will be held in Whangārei on the weekend of 8 March.
-This will be a fantastic celebration of gender diversity in early childhood education in a safe and supportive space.
-Quality professional development will be combined with a chance to meet others in the profession, share your own story, and be inspired.
+Tāne, wāhine, and irawhiti are warmly invited to participate in a special day of high quality, affordable professional learning.
+This celebration of gender diversity in ECE will be held in a safe and supportive environment and is a fantastic opportunity to meet others in the profession, share your own story, and be inspired.

 Rob